(Dagger) Islander Cayman - Touring Sit On Top

 Approx sizes: Length: 3.75m, Width: 72.5 cm, Depth: 25 cm, Weight: 24 kg

 Avg continuous comfortable cruise 3.4mph - sprint 5.6mph

 I bought this sit on top for my son as we both liked the look of it's sleek lines with a fine bow entry and cleanly moulded hull very reminiscent of a sea kayak.
 The performance turned out to be a real surprise as despite giving away over 75cm in length to the Scupper Pro it was able to match it in cruising speed and even best it by a fraction in a flat out sprint - thanks no doubt to the fine entry and exit lines which ultimately produced a smaller bow wave than the Scupper Pro.
 I later found out that Dagger/Islander advertised the Cayman as the fastest sit on top they made - a claim I have no reason to disagree with.
 It carried me at over 12 stone/170+lb but it's sleek shape meant that children didn't feel swamped by the size of the boat when paddling it solo.
-Although it has an upswept bow for climbing waves the hull itself has a fairly flat rocker from bow to stern with a prominent moulded in skeg shape at the stern which maximises waterline length for speed and easy straight line tracking but means it is not the fastest kayak to turn, although by no means difficult, but probably wouldn't be my first choice for surfing.
+Although it has an upswept bow for climbing waves the hull itself has a fairly flat rocker from bow to stern with a prominent moulded in skeg shape at the stern which maximises waterline length for speed and easy straight line tracking but means it is not the fastest kayak to turn, although by no means difficult, but it wouldn't be my first choice for surfing.